bitwarden/help/_articles/faqs/billing-faqs.md

 `You passed an empty string for 'payment_method_data[referrer]'.
 We assume empty values are an attempt to unset a parameter; however 'payment_method_data[referrer]' cannot be unset.
 You should remove 'payment_method_data[referrer]' from your request or supply a non-empty value.`

-This usually occurs when submitting is impeded by an installed browser Extension or configured Browser option.
+This usually occurs when submitting your payment method is impeded by an installed browser Extension or configured Browser option.

 **Open Firefox in a Private Window and try resubmitting.**